 The poor academic performance by Black males is hence associated to their limited perceptions of opportunities in life as a result of a longstanding subordinate status in America (Lancer, 2002, p.268).

 Moore & Ford concluded that multicultural education makes learning relevant to all students providing a positive cultural identity.
-It was also concluded that the gifted student who displayed poor performance than expected showed association with a dominate Eurocentric curriculum.
+It was also concluded that the gifted student who displayed poor performance than expected showed an association with a dominate Eurocentric curriculum.

 Multicultural education will offer students opportunities to learn about their history, which is directly linked to the school curriculum.
 These opportunities will enhance learning and increase relevance to all students.
 They will also inculcate positive cultural identity in students of color (Moore, & Ford, 2005).